Handyperson Financial Benefits Toolkit

 - an overview of how to develop a business case for handyperson services.

-If you wish to use the toolkit as part of creating a business case you are strongly encouraged to contact a member of the Foundations team who can offer support by telephone, email or in person.
+If you wish to use the toolkit as part of creating a business case you are strongly encouraged to contact one of our Regional Advisors who can offer support by telephone, email or in person.